About Dog Skin Problems and Other FAQs

 Such a rigorous development process was needed because we recognize that pets are an integral part of our lives.
 They are members of our families.
 Organic Oscar believes they deserve to be treated as well as we are!

-Organic Oscar products are all made in a solar powered facility in Southern California, USA.
+Organic Oscar products are all made in a sunny San Diego, USA.

 Organic Oscar earned the leaping bunny logo, certifying that our dog grooming products never underwent animal testing.
 This logo represents the Coalition for Consumer Information on Cosmetics’ (CCIC) Leaping Bunny Program.
 The OCIC program promotes a cruelty-free standard for companies producing cosmetic, personal care and household products.
 The Leaping Bunny Program provides the best assurance that no animal testing is used in any phase of product development by the company, its laboratories or suppliers.